 Art is an important part of everyday life at the College and there are many opportunities to explore new skills.

-The Art School is open for recreational activities on weekday afternoons, evenings and Sunday afternoons, and there are also regular displays of the work of both pupils and professional artists in the Birley Centre.
+The Art School is open for recreational activities on weekday afternoons, evenings and some Sunday afternoons, and there are also regular displays of the work of both pupils and professional artists in the Birley Centre.
 To see examples of GCSE and A-level works, visit the Art Department’s main page.

 Recent Projects and Work

 New York Trip, February 2019

 During the February half term, 26 creative arts pupils from the sixth form went to New York to visit many of the sites, museums and shows that the city has to offer.
 The four-day trip was packed with cultural highlights: a visit to the Broadway Musical, an interactive visit to the Cooper Hewitt Design museum, MoMA, the Guggenheim, a Radio City Tour, the Empire State Building, 9/11 Memorial, and many more.
 All pupils had an action-packed adventure, enjoying so much in such a short space of time.

 St Wilfrid’s Hospice, Big Draw, with Illustrator Ed Boxall